 We seek to provide education and entrepreneurship opportunities to young people living in poverty, abuse or disability, with experiences of urban cultivation of vegetables and fish in small areas (aquaponic system), recycling, design of domestic crops and gardens of edible plants , medicinal and energetic, that arise from the need to have spaces taking advantage of the benefits of plants and fish.
 Looking to have food crops in their homes without spending money.

 Many low-income families live in densely populated areas, with no space to plant, without education, without work and without money.
 For them it is increasingly difficult to get their food.
 By teaching them to grow in small spaces, they can generate their own food and perhaps create a system to earn an income.
 Learning also issues of environmental conservation through recycling.

-*Experiential and educational experience to recover the link with nature, through home-grown urban farming. *Harvest foods grown by themselves, always fresh, without having to buy them. *Obtain organic and therapeutic products. *Give life to spaces. *Get additional income, having food or plants to sell.
+*Experiential and educational experience to recover the link with nature, through home-grown urban farming. *Harvest foods grown by themselves, always fresh, without having to buy them. *Obtain organic and therapeutic products. *Give life to spaces. *Get additional income, having food, fish or plants to sell.

 This project teaches with a participate, experiential and reflective methodology with activities of sowing, recycling, conservation of the environment.
 For every child or young person who learns to cultivate products in their own home, a complete family can benefit.
 Currently, sowing and harvesting courses are given to 200 children, young people and adults per month.